What do I do, if I need to see a doctor, and Dr Baird is not available?

 If you are not confident with English, we recommend using an interpreter for your consultation.

-The government provides a free and confidential interpreter service for over 150 languages, by phone, or in-person (if booked in advance).
+The government provides a free and confidential interpreter service for over 150 languages, by phone, by video, or in-person (if booked in advance).
 A speaker phone in the consulting room enables you and your GP to communicate through the interpreter.
 An interpreter can join a video consultation.

 To avoid misunderstandings and difficulties discussing personal or sensitive matters, we recommend using a professional interpreter for interpretation in consultations, rather than using a family member or a friend.